grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 - /docs/grafana-cloud/monitor-infrastructure/agent/flow/getting-started/migrating-from-static/
 - /docs/grafana-cloud/monitor-infrastructure/integrations/agent/flow/getting-started/migrating-from-static/
 canonical: https://grafana.com/docs/agent/latest/flow/getting-started/migrating-from-static/
-description: Learn how to migrate your configuration from Grafana Agent Static Mode to Grafana Agent Flow Mode Flow Mode
+description: Learn how to migrate your configuration from Grafana Agent Static mode to Flow mode
-menuTitle: Migrate from Grafana Agent Static Mode
+menuTitle: Migrate from Static to Flow mode
-title: Migrate from Grafana Agent Static to Grafana Agent Flow Mode
+title: Migrate Grafana Agent from Static mode to Flow mode
 weight: 340
 ---

 # Migrate from Grafana Agent Static to Grafana Agent Flow Mode

-The built-in Grafana Agent convert command can migrate your [Static][] configuration to a Grafana Agent flow configuration.
+The built-in Grafana Agent convert command can migrate your [Static][] mode configuration to a Flow mode configuration.

 This topic describes how to:

-* Convert a Grafana Agent Static configuration to a Flow Mode configuration.
+* Convert a Grafana Agent Static mode configuration to a Flow mode configuration.
-* Run a Grafana Agent Static configuration natively using Grafana Agent Flow Mode.
+* Run a Grafana Agent Static mode configuration natively using Grafana Agent Flow mode.

 [Static]: {{< relref "../../static/_index.md" >}}